awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

     3. Click **Apply**.
     4. Click **Create widget**.

-14. Click **Save** button to continuously monitor KPI after reducing idle resources and maximizing utilization in next step.
-We will use Resources provisioned per unit of work as sustainability KPI.
+14. Click **Save** button to continuously monitor KPI after reducing idle resources and maximizing utilization in the next step.
+We will use Resources provisioned per unit of work as a sustainability KPI.

     With, that below are baseline metrics and KPI: